Troubleshoot Outlook Calendar integration issues in Todoist

 2. Select Settings.

-4. Click the visibility icon beside the Outlook Calendar to hide their events.
+4. Click the visibility icon beside the Outlook Calendar to hide its events.

 Get in touch